gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Support for Azure IoT Central Commands

 1. Again, in the **main.c** file
-2. Scroll down to the line that reads **static DirectMethodPeripheral fan**
+2. Scroll down to the line that reads **static DirectMethodBinding fan**
 3. This data structure describes a generalized peripheral and what Azure IoT Central Device **Command** this peripheral is associated with.
 Azure IoT Central device commands are implemented as Azure IoT Direct Methods.

     ```c